-Analysing and designing (new) arrangements for urban environmental governance and management is at the center of the thesis track Environmental Policy which is built around three core themes:
+Analyzing and designing (new) arrangements for environmental governance and management is at the center of the research program of the Environmental Policy group which is built around three core themes:

 - Sustainable Consumption and Production

 When analyzing and designing (new) arrangements, we draw especially on sociology and on political sciences.
 Being social scientific in nature, the research program contains many projects that are conducted on a multidisciplinary basis, making use of the high quality technical and natural science expertise available in the WUR-environment of the Environmental Policy Group.

 The aim of an Environmental Policy (ENP) thesis within the Environmental Policy programme is to gain academic skills in analyzing and evaluating environmental policy and governance in one of the broader areas of production and consumption; nature and natural resources management and global environmental change.
 Subjects proposed by students themselves are very much appreciated